marcoseverini/customer-loyalty-app/README.md

 Developed in 2022, it is not updated with the latest versions of Flutter, Dart and Java.
 Designed and tested on Android phone.

-The project is in the /poc folder.
+The project is in the [GitHub Pages](https://pages.github.com/) folder.

 ## Requirements
 - Flutter 3.0.5